zahiruliman/llm-prompt-training/training_slides.md

 ### **The Challenge You Face Daily**

-You're tasked with creating comprehensive KRISA documents - SKB, SKS, and SRB - that must meet stringent government standards.
+You're tasked with creating comprehensive KRISA documents - BRS, SKS, and SRB - that must meet stringent government standards.
 The traditional approach involves weeks of drafting, multiple review cycles, and countless hours of formatting.
 There's a better way.

 ### **Professional vs Amateur AI Usage**